JuliusBrussee/DSAI-2025-2026-Class-Notes/README.md

 - Use concise, descriptive messages.
 Suggested pattern:
   - `Year1/<Course>: Lecture_<N> - <Topic> (<short summary>)`
   - `Year1/<Course>: update ExamPrep (sections + examples)`

-## Roadmap / TODO

-- Fill out currently empty `ExamPrep.md` files in `Year1/Semester1`.
-- Prefer `.md` extensions for new lecture notes
-- Add `Semester2` structure and placeholders when schedules are confirmed.
-- Add assets (figures/diagrams) to each course as needed and fix any “attachment:” style links by moving images into an `assets/` folder.

-## Notion → Repo → Quiz workflow (optional)

-You can import notes exported from Notion and auto‑generate quizzes for each lecture.

-- Quick import (manual export):
-  1) In Notion, Export → Markdown & CSV for the pages you want.
-  2) Run the ingest script to place files into this repo structure:
-     - Example: `python scripts/ingest_notion_export.py --source path/to/export.zip --default-year Year1 --default-semester Semester1`
-     - Optional mapping: `--course-map scripts/config/course_map.example.yaml`
-     - Dry run first: add `--dry-run`.

-- Generate quizzes from notes:
-  - `python scripts/generate_quizzes_from_md.py --root Year1 --out quizzes` (add `--force` to overwrite existing)
-  - Heuristics supported:
-    - Bullet definitions like `- Term: definition` produce multiple‑choice questions.
-    - Q/A lines like `Q: ...` then `A: ...` produce short‑text questions.

-- Auto on push:
-  - See `.github/workflows/generate-quizzes.yml` for a sample (commented).
-Enable and adapt as needed.

-### Tips for better quiz generation
-- Use clear definition bullets: `- Term: concise definition` or `- **Term**: definition`.
-- Add explicit Q/A lines where you want guaranteed questions.
-- Keep definitions under ~280 chars for cleaner options.

-### Advanced (Notion API sync)
-Prefer true sync from Notion?
-Add a Notion integration and use a custom fetch script with the Notion API (requires secrets like `NOTION_TOKEN`).
-This repo ships a simple manual‑export importer for reliability; happy to scaffold an API pull workflow on request.

 ## Disclaimer and License